 This article shows you how to grant Bitdefender full disk access to protected folders on macOS.
 With the launch of macOS 10.14 Mojave, Apple has implemented a series of changes that also affected the way Bitdefender Antivirus for Mac functions.
 If you have macOS Mojave or later, you will have to manually allow Bitdefender to scan all locations on your device, in order to be fully protected.

 Upon installing Bitdefender Antivirus for Mac on your devices, you will see a recommendation to enable Bitdefender to scan all locations.
 Bitdefender needs Full disk access in order to scan the following: Mail, Messages, Safari, Home, Time Machine.

 To do this, follow the steps detailed below.

-1. Open the main Bitdefender window and click on the quick action button in the recommendation in which you’re asked to grant Bitdefender access to all location on your device.
+1. Open the main Bitdefender window and a new window with instructions will appear.
+Click the Open System Preferences button in the recommendation in which you’re asked to grant Bitdefender access to all locations on your device.

-5. Drag & drop the file named Antivirus for Mac from the Finder window to the Full Disk Access window.
-Press Quit Now when prompted.
+Alternatively, drag & drop the B icon from the instructions window to the Full Disk Access window.

-6. Finally, Bitdefender will mark the recommendation as solved.
-The requested permission is now granted.
+6. Finally, Bitdefender Antivirus for Mac will mark the recommendation as solved.
+The requested permission has been granted.